DJBuildIt/Cursor-Claude-Think-MCP/examples/example-prompts.md

-# Claude Think Tool Examples
+# Cursor & Claude Think MCP Examples

-This document provides examples of how to use the Claude Think Tool in Cursor.
+This document provides examples of how to use the Cursor & Claude Think MCP in Cursor.
 These examples demonstrate the types of questions that benefit most from Claude's explicit thinking mode.

 ## Basic Usage